Satay House

 History

-No strangers to the restaurant and hotel business, Jaafar and Zaharah had already established one of Malaysia’s first fine dining restaurants in Kuala Lumpur called the Shawal Restaurant, as well as operating the hotel and beach resort in Lumut on the West coast of Malaysia.
-They also operated a chartered flights company called Bumi Travel that brought tourists to Malaysia before the emergence of the larger commercial airline companies.
+No strangers to the world of hospitality, Jaafar and Zaharah had already established one of Malaysia’s earliest fine dining restaurants in Kuala Lumpur, the Shawal Restaurant, while also operating a hotel and beach resort in Lumut on the west coast of Malaysia.
+Beyond hospitality, they founded Bumi Travel, a charter flight company that brought international visitors to Malaysia during the early days of global tourism, before the emergence of major commercial airlines.

 Gallery